w3c/adapt/explainers/navigation-and-content-tools-for-agents-using-well-known-destinations.md

 #### Core Integration Workflow

-Agentic AI systems integrate with Semantic Web Tools through a standardized workflow pattern that works consistently across all websites implementing Well-known Destinations:
+Agentic AI systems integrate with Semantic Web Tools through a standardized workflow pattern that works consistently across all websites implementing Discoverable Destinations:

-1. **Destination Discovery**: AI agents use Semantic Web Tools to discover available destinations on target webpage by using well-known destinations.
+1. **Destination Discovery**: AI agents use Semantic Web Tools to discover available destinations on target webpage by using discoverable destinations.

 2. **Destination Selection and Planning**: Based on discovered destinations and user requirements, AI agents plan which destinations to visit and in what sequence to accomplish their tasks